 We aim to provide Trinity students with an English curriculum that challenges and inspires.
 We want to support students to write accurately, imaginatively and persuasively.
 It is also vital that they can read a range of texts with increasing confidence, understanding what’s obvious and unlocking what’s hidden.

 From Y7, we offer students a blend of experiences.
-In terms of Shakespeare we cover ‘Hamlet’ (Y7) and ‘Romeo and Juliet’ (Y9).
+In terms of Shakespeare we cover ‘Hamlet’ (Y7) and ‘Macbeth’ (Y9).
 Students will also study poetry, novels and short stories.
 We also provide rigorous, thought provoking units on real-world topics, such as British Politics – a unit focusing on non-fiction reading and writing skills.
 As well as this, we run a creative writing competition.
 Finally, students are given opportunities to hone their speaking and listening skills, from learning Shakespearean soliloquies to writing their own speeches.

 It’s important that our students are given the skills and knowledge needed to achieve highly at GCSEs and beyond.
 It’s also vital that we foster the curiosity and empathy they’ll need throughout their entire life.